Sporting Lisbon's bittersweet title win after 19 years of hurt

 Key signings included 22-year-old Pedro Gonçalves for a reported 6.5 million euros ($7.9 million) from Famalicão, Euro 2016 champion João Mário on a one-year loan from Inter Milan and 21-year-old Spanish wing back Pedro Porro on a two-year loan from Manchester City.

-Gonçalves is currently Liga NOS's top scorer; Mário is a key starter and there's talk of a permanent move this summer; Porro has shown himself to be one of, if not the best, right back in the league, which earned him his debut for the Spanish national team.
+Gonçalves is currently Liga NOS's joint top scorer; Mário is a key starter and there's talk of a permanent move this summer; Porro has shown himself to be one of, if not the best, right back in the league, which earned him his debut for the Spanish national team.

 Nonetheless it was a rocky start to the season amid the Covid-19 outbreak, which included a surprise Europa League elimination at the hands of Austria's Lask Linz.
 But Sporting used that to its advantage.
 While Benfica and Porto struggled to juggle all competitions, Sporting's reduced calendar gave it plenty of time to recover between games.